-Filing fees are a large source of the Delaware’s revenue.
+Filing fees are a large source of Delaware’s revenue.
 Therefore, the state is incentivized to keep the process quick and simple to retain the companies already in Delaware and attract new businesses to the state.
-The state asks very little in terms of personal information of the business’ owners, executives and directors which is enticing for people concerned about privacy.
+The state asks very little in terms of personal information of the business’ owners, executives, and directors which is enticing for people concerned about privacy.

 Delaware requires annual reports to be filed on March 1.
 However, these reports can be quickly filled out and filed online.
 They ask for very little information and are not a burden for companies especially compared to other states.

-Given the popularity of companies incorporating in Delaware over the last 50 years, it has certainly become a status symbol for young companies to prove their bonafides.
+Given the popularity of companies incorporating in Delaware over the last 50 years, it has certainly become a status symbol for young companies to prove their bona fides.
 It also carries cachet and makes the business more attractive to investors, bankers, and executives given their familiarity with how Delaware’s business laws work.

 Are Delaware Corporations Advantageous for Small Businesses?

 Yes, Delaware’s laws create similar advantages for small businesses as they do for large corporations.
 Most notably, laws in Delaware allows a clear separation between personal and business assets.
-Therefore, any business liabilities will not result in seizure or forfeiture of personal assets.
+Therefore, any business liabilities will not result in the seizure or forfeiture of personal assets.